Velomotion logo Velomotion small logo

 Extremely attractive price

-With the Bulls Trail Grinder it does - for three reasons: Firstly, the wheelset on the test bike weighs over four kilos - so it's worth starting here.
-On the other hand, Bulls is asking just 1.999 euros for this bike, so there may be some budget left over for new wheels.
-And thirdly, the bike is sensationally affordable, especially since Bulls is one of the very first manufacturers to install the new Shimano GRX RX820 “Unbeatable” - an improved version of the proven components that now offer twelve instead of eleven gears and an extremely wide range of gear ratios with a 10-45 cassette can, which means that the GRX is catching up with the Italian and American competition.
+With the Bulls Trail Grinder, yes – and for three reasons: Firstly, the wheelset on the test bike weighs over four kilos – so it's worth targeting that.
+Secondly, Bulls only charges 1.999 Euro for this bike, so maybe you'll have some money left over for new wheels.
+And thirdly, the bike is sensationally affordable, especially since Bulls is one of the very first manufacturers to use the new Shimano GRX RX820 "Unbeatable" – an improved version of the proven components, which now offers twelve instead of eleven gears and, with a 10-45 cassette, offers an extremely wide gear range, putting the GRX on par with its Italian and American competitors.

 The new GRX has a significantly larger range of gear ratios with 10-45 teeth.